-This Quarterly Report on Form 10-Q contains express or implied forward-looking statements that are based on our management's belief and assumptions and on information currently available to our management.
+This Annual Report on Form 10-K contains express or implied forward-looking statements that are based on our management's belief and assumptions and on information currently available to our management.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable, these statements relate to future events or our future operational or financial performance, and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by these forward-looking statements.
-Forward-looking statements in this Quarterly Report on Form 10-Q may include, but are not limited to, statements about:
+Forward-looking statements in this Annual Report on Form 10-K may include, but are not limited to, statements about:

-- the timing and conduct of our ongoing Phase 1 clinical trial of CT-0508 and our sub-study of our ongoing Phase 1 clinical trial utilizing CT-0508 in combination with pembrolizumab; - the timing and conduct of our pre-clinical studies and planned clinical trial of CT-0525 for solid tumors that overexpress HER2; - the timing and conduct of our planned clinical trial of CT-1119 for advanced mesothelin-positive solid tumors; - our ability to replicate in later clinical trials positive results found in pre-clinical studies and early- stage clinical trials of our product candidates; - our plans to conduct discovery and pre-clinical testing of the development of in vivo CAR-M therapeutics for up to twelve oncology targets, as well as multiple other targets and indications; - our ability to successfully enroll patients in and complete clinical trials; - our plans to conduct discovery and pre-clinical testing of other product candidates; - our ability to realize the anticipated benefits of our research and development programs, strategic partnerships, research and licensing programs and academic and other collaborations; - the timing of applying for and receiving, and our ability to maintain, marketing approvals from applicable regulatory authorities for our product candidates; - our ability to obtain and maintain intellectual property protection and regulatory exclusivity for CT-0508, CT-0525, CT-1119 and any other product candidates we are developing or may develop in the future; - acceptance of CT-0508, CT-0525 and any other product candidates, if and when approved, by patients, the medical community and third-party payors; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash, cash equivalents and short-term investments; - the potential advantages of our product candidates; - our estimates regarding the potential market opportunity for our product candidates; - our commercialization and manufacturing capabilities and strategy; - the impact of health epidemics, pandemics or other contagious outbreaks (including any resurgence of the COVID-19 pandemic) on our business and operations; - · our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our competitive position; - the impact of government laws and regulations; - our ability to recognize the benefits of our merger, or the Merger, with Sesen Bio, Inc., or Sesen Bio, and the effect the completion of the Merger will have on our business relationships, operating results and business generally; - the receipt of any payments under the contingent value rights issued to our stockholders in connection with the completion of the Merger, the realization of value for Sesen Bio legacy assets and the amount and timing of distributions to be made to our stockholders, if any; - political and economic developments; and - such other matters as discussed on our Annual Report on Form 10-K for the year ended December 31, 2022, Exhibit 99.3 to our Current Report on Form 8/K dated March 7, 2023, our Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2023 and June 30, 2023, and this Quarterly Report, including Part II, Item 1A, "Risk Factors".
+- the timing and conduct of our pre-clinical studies and clinical trial of CT-0525 for solid tumors that over-express human epidermal growth factor receptor 2, or HER2; - our plans to conduct discovery and pre-clinical testing of the development of in vivo chimeric antigen receptor macrophage and monocyte, or CAR-M, therapeutics for up to twelve oncology targets, as well as multiple other targets and indications in connection with our collaboration with ModernaTX, Inc., or Moderna; - expenses associated with our Phase 1 clinical trial of CT-0508 and our sub-study utilizing CT-0508 in combination with pembrolizumab; - our ability to obtain additional financing; - our ability to replicate in later clinical trials positive results found in pre-clinical studies and early-stage clinical trials of our product candidates; - our ability to successfully enroll patients in our Phase 1 clinical trial of CT-0525 and complete clinical trials; - our plans to conduct discovery and pre-clinical testing of other product candidates; - our ability to realize the anticipated benefits of our research and development programs, strategic partnerships, research and licensing programs and academic and other collaborations; - the timing of applying for and receiving, and our ability to maintain, marketing approvals from applicable regulatory authorities for our product candidates; - our ability to obtain and maintain intellectual property protection and regulatory exclusivity for CT-0525 and any other product candidates we are developing or may develop in the future; - acceptance of CT-0525 and any other product candidates we are developing or may develop, if and when approved, by patients, the medical community and third-party payors; - our expectations regarding our ability to fund our operating expenses and capital expenditure requirements with our cash and cash equivalents; - the potential advantages of our product candidates; - our estimates regarding the potential market opportunity for our product candidates; - our commercialization and manufacturing capabilities and strategy; - the potential impact of public health epidemics or pandemics, including the COVID-19 pandemic, and of global economic developments on our business, operations, strategy and goals; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our competitive position; - the impact of government laws and regulations; - political and economic developments; and - such other matters as discussed on this Annual Report on Form 10-K, including Part I, Item 1A, "Risk Factors."